 Exactly what we would do with the warehouse, we weren’t sure.

-But at the very least, we figured, we could make it look better.
+But at very least, we figured, we could make it look better.
 A whole lot better.

-Only after more than a year of restorations—gutting the interior, replacing the leaky roof, bringing the buiding up to today’s tough fire/life safety and seismic standards, adding skylights, and more—did our plans for the building begin taking shape.
+Only after more than a year of restorations—gutting the interior, replacing the leaky roof, bringing the building up to safety and seismic standards, adding skylights and more—did our plans for the building begin taking shape.

-We decided we would turn it into a coworking space.
+We opted to turn it into a coworking space.

-Not another corporate operation of the kind cropping up around the Bay Area.
+Not another corporate operation of the kind we saw emerging all around the Bay Area.

-A coworking space suited to Temescal, with all the modern amenities that such businesses require but with a local purpose and personality.
-It would cater to our neighborhood, of course, but also to anyone in surrounding areas—from Mosswood to Piedmont, from Longfellow to Fairway Park, and of course, from Temescal to Rockridge—working for themselves or working remotely who might need flexible, beautiful, convenient office space.
+A coworking space suited to Temescal, with all the modern amenities such businesses require but with a local purpose and personality.
+It would cater to our neighborhood, of course, but also to anyone in surrounding areas—from Mosswood to Piedmont, from Longfellow to Fairway Park to Rockridge—working for themselves or working remotely who might need flexible, beautiful, convenient office space.

 We’re blocks from the MacArthur BART station, steps from AC transit, and minutes from Highway 24 if you are coming by car.
-And with indoor bike-racks and onsite bike parking, there’s no shortage of options for your commute.
+And with onsite bike racks, there’s no shortage of options for your commute.
 Within walking distance are dozens of cafés, shops, bars and restaurants that have made Temescal one of the most vibrant districts in Oakland.

 The Temescal Telegraph Business Improvement District (TTBID) is a fantastic resource for all things Temescal.
 Check them out at at temescaldistrict.org.
 We’re also thrilled to have the TTBID as one of our founding members at Temescal Works.